Aslai/Coldstormd/README.md

 ========

-###As of Wednesday, May 1, 2013, the following features have yet to be implemented on the server:
+###As of this commit, the following features have yet to be implemented on the server:

 * General server things
  * Alias the IRC MODE command to related CSd commands: